helio-frota/filecrud/README.md

   fund=false
   ```

-Interesting parts of the C code are:
+Interesting parts of the C code for me are:

 - The `__fpurge` from `stdio_ext.h` to clean the
 buffer and to have a consistent menu running in the loop.